TomTorger/admc-physics-bench/README.md

 * Shares the SoA pipeline while routing through the SIMD-friendly vectorized entrypoint.
 * Currently forwards to the scalar implementation while the dedicated kernels solidify, preserving instrumentation and timings.

+### 6) Parallel SoA solver

+* Builds island-local SoA buffers with global→local remapping, so the native solver runs entirely on compact body/contact ranges.
+* Uses a cost-aware work-stealing scheduler across threads; automatically falls back to the single-thread path when threading is disabled or unnecessary.
+* Writes warm-start impulses and body state back through the original indices to maintain parity with the single-thread native solver.

 ---